pmatseykanets/gh-tools/cmd/gh-pr/README.md

-  -assign=          The GitHub user login to assign the PR to -help, h          Print this information and exit -branch=          The branch name if different from the default -desc=            The PR description
+  -assign=          The GitHub user login to assign the PR to -help, h          Print this information and exit -branch=          The branch name if different from the default -commit-message=  The commit message
+  -desc=            The PR description
-  -no-fork          Don't include fork repositories -no-private       Don't include private repositories -no-public        Don't include public repositories -no-repo=         The pattern to reject repository names -repo=            The pattern to match repository names -review=          The GitHub user login to request the PR review from -script=          The script to apply changes
+  -no-fork          Don't include fork repositories -no-private       Don't include private repositories -no-public        Don't include public repositories -no-repo=         The pattern to reject repository names -patch            Apply changes to the existing PR -repo=            The pattern to match repository names -review=          The GitHub user login to request the PR review from -script=          The script to apply changes